Zinkerz

 All About Standardized Testing

-When it comes to standardized tests like the SAT and ACT, the mere mention of these acronyms can send shivers down the spines of high school students.
-But wait, hold on to your #2 pencils because a new kid on the block is bringing some much-needed excitement to college admissions – the Classical Learning Test, or CLT for short.
-Whether you’re a student preparing for these exams or a parent helping your child navigate them understanding standardized exams is essential.
-Let’s take a look at both the classics and emerging trends.
+When it comes to standardized tests like the SAT and the ACT, the mere mention of their acronyms can send shivers down the spine of high school students.
+But you don’t have to be so scared – Zinkerz has got you covered.
+Whether you’re a student preparing for an exam or a parent helping your child navigate one, understanding the way standardized exams work is essential.
+Let’s take a look at both the classics and some emerging trends.

 What Is Standardized Testing?